-- 1 Following the positioning logic (See "Executing touch probe cycles", page 280), the control positions the touch probe at rapid traverse (value from column FMAX) to the center of the first hole 1. - 2 Then the probe moves to the entered measuring height and probes four points to find the first hole center. - 3 The touch probe returns to the clearance height and then to the position entered as center of the second hole 2. - 4 The TNC moves the touch probe to the entered measuring height and probes four points to find the second hole center. - 5 Then the TNC returns the touch probe to the clearance height and performs the basic rotation.
+- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 286) to the center of the first hole 1. - 2 Then the probe moves to the entered measuring height and probes four points to find the first hole center. - 3 The touch probe returns to the clearance height and then to the position entered as center of the second hole 2. - 4 The TNC moves the touch probe to the entered measuring height and probes four points to find the second hole center. - 5 Then the TNC returns the touch probe to the clearance height and performs the basic rotation.